 - Turn the dough out onto a floured surface and roll the dough out thin.

-- Using a round drinking glass, or round cookie cutter, cut out the cookies.
+- Using a round drinking glass, or round cookie cutter (2½ to 3 inches in diameter), cut out the cookies.

 - Using a spoon or pastry bag fitted with a plain tip, fill the cookies with the jam filling.